-Are you wondering which social media campaign is performing the best?
-Do you want to find out which post brought in the most engagement?
+Are you wondering which social media campaign is performing the best, or which post brought the most engaged visitors to your website?
+To find out, you’ll need some social media analytics tools.

 In this article, we’ve shortlisted the 12 best social media analytics tools for marketers.
 The list includes both free and paid tools, so you can select the most suitable software that meets your business needs.